F

 Cost Of Living Quick Facts

-• The cost of living in North Plainfield is equal to the New Jersey average
+• The cost of living in North Plainfield is 1% lower than the New Jersey average

 • North Plainfield housing is 52% higher than the national average